bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 ![image](https://github.com/user-attachments/assets/8bfa3d46-787b-4c1b-a2b0-abe41a669398)

-You could also prefer to install your own ***reverse-proxy*** software locally to achieve a similar result, but that has some disadvantages for my use case:
+You could also prefer to install your own ***reverse-proxy*** software locally to achieve a similar result, but that has some disadvantages:
-+ You have to setup a reverse-proxy (e.g. Caddy, Nginx, ...) which is quite complex.
++ Setup a reverse-proxy (e.g. Caddy, Nginx, ...) is quite complex.
-+ You have to maintain your setup continiously (e.g. install security patches as soon as vulnerabilities are being reported).
++ Maintaining your setup continiously is a must (e.g. install security patches as soon as vulnerabilities are being reported).
-+ You have to setup access control yourself to reduce the number of devices that can access your system.
++ Setup of access control is a must, to reduce the number of devices that can access your system.
 + And so on ...

 Such a reverse-proxy setup would become a tough nut to crack for a lot of Node-RED users.
 Let the security experts from the third-party service do their job, while you have have time to do fun stuff with Node-RED meanwhile ;-)